hima-97/Perfect-Hashing/README.md

 ## Dictionary Class

 The `Dictionary` class implements a perfect hashing scheme to manage a large number of words efficiently.
-It includes methods for constructing, querying, and serializing the hash table.
+<br>It includes methods for constructing, querying, and serializing the hash table.

 ### Methods